 This section presents a motivating example to underscore the significance of directly inferring resource-oriented intentions in code through a combination of background knowledge of resource management and code context understanding, rather than relying solely on mechanical matching of predefined resource acquisition/release APIs and \inlinecode{null}-checking conditions.
 The resource-oriented intentions refer to the functionalities of resource acquisition, release, and reachability validation involved in code.

-Figure~\ref{fig:motivating} illustrates the code diff of a commit~\cite{codediff} aimed at fixing a resource leak associated with \inlinecode{AndroidHttpClient}, as observed in the DroidLeaks dataset.
+Figure~\ref{fig:motivating} illustrates the code diff of a commit~\cite{codediff} of fixing a resource leak associated with \inlinecode{AndroidHttpClient}, as observed in the DroidLeaks dataset.
 In the buggy version, the API \inlinecode{AndroidHttpClient.newInstance(...)} is called to acquire an \textit{HTTP client} resource at line 166, but the corresponding release API \inlinecode{AndroidHttpClient.close()} is not called, leading to a resource leak.
 In the fixed version, a \inlinecode{finally} structure is introduced at lines 184-187 to ensure the proper release of the acquired \textit{HTTP client} resource.
 Through this example, we demonstrate the following key insights:

 \textbf{1.
-Identifying Resource Acquisition/Release More Comprehensively.} In the aforementioned example, the presence of a resource leak related to the \inlinecode{AndroidHttpClient} class goes unnoticed by all the eight subject detectors evaluated in the DroidLeaks dataset.
+Identifying resource acquisition/release more comprehensively.} In the aforementioned example, the presence of a resource leak related to the \inlinecode{AndroidHttpClient} class goes unnoticed by all the eight subject detectors (i.e., Code Inspection~\cite{codeinspection}, Infer~\cite{infer}, Lint~\cite{lint}, SpotBugs~\cite{spotbugs}, Relda2-FS~\cite{wu2016relda2}, RElda2-FI~\cite{wu2016relda2}, Elite~\cite{liu2016understanding}, and Verifier~\cite{vekris2012towards}) evaluated in the DroidLeaks dataset.
 The reason for this oversight lies in the fact that \inlinecode{AndroidHttpClient} is not included in the predefined API sets used by these detectors.
 This limitation highlights a fundamental constraint of the existing detection paradigm, which primarily relies on locating API calls for resource acquisition/release through the resolution of API signatures in code (i.e., type inference) and subsequent matching with predefined API names.

 However, by leveraging background knowledge encompassing pertinent concepts such as \textit{networking} and \textit{HTTP client}, and diligently analyzing the code contexts, which involve relevant terms like \inlinecode{URL} and \inlinecode{HTTP response}, it becomes evident that the API call \inlinecode{AndroidHttpClient.newInstance(...)} is specifically intended to acquire an \textit{HTTP client} resource.
-This realization motivates the exploration of inferring resource acquisition and release intentions in code based on background knowledge and current code semantics (e.g., the API calls and the surrounding contexts), leading to a more comprehensive identification of resource leaks compared to the conventional mechanical API matching.
+This realization motivates the exploration of inferring resource acquisition and release intentions based on code semantics (e.g., the API calls and the surrounding contexts), enabling more comprehensive identification of resource leaks compared to conventional mechanical API matching.